-- The ending cash balance for the District was \$3,075,460 in 2020 and \$2,718,148 in 2019. - The General Fund had \$16,729,269 in revenue, excluding interfund transfers and proceeds from the sale of assets, which primarily consisted of the state program (SEEK) and property, utilities, and motor vehicle taxes.
-Excluding interfund transfers, there was \$16,479,907 in General Fund expenditures. - Governmental Capital Assets had a net decrease of \$207,739 during the current fiscal year.
-Business-Type Activities Capital Assets had a net increase of \$64,379 during the current fiscal year. - The District experienced a significant fire to one of its buildings on May 3, 2020, at the Breathitt High School Coliseum, which is the high school gymnasium.
-The fire was caused by contractor error and is not the fault of the District.
-Insurance proceeds were realized during 2020, and are being used to repair the Coliseum.
-A new roof will be part of this repair and will be complete in spring 2021.
-The total cost of this repair/replacement project will exceed \$2,500,000. - The District faced significant challenges during the FY20 school year due to the Covid-19 Pandemic.
+- The ending cash balance for the District was \$17,553,068 in 2021 and \$3,075,460 in 2020. - The General Fund had \$16,046,328 in revenue, excluding interfund transfers and proceeds from the sale of assets, which primarily consisted of the state program (SEEK) and property, utilities, and motor vehicle taxes.
+Excluding interfund transfers, there was \$15,199,687 in General Fund expenditures. - Governmental Capital Assets had a net increase of \$3,125,602 during the current fiscal year.
+Business-Type Activities Capital Assets had a net decrease of \$41,919 during the current fiscal year. - The District faced significant challenges during the FY21 school year due to the Covid-19 Pandemic.
 The District continues to provide virtual instruction for students when in person classes are not recommended by the local Health Department or the Kentucky Department for Public Health.
 Meals are continuing to be provided to students who learn virtually by providing weekly meal boxes.
-The National School Lunch Program has been flexible in allowing Districts to follow Summer Feed Program guidelines for providing meals to students during the school year. - Due to the Covid-19 Pandemic the District was awarded CARES Act funds which will allow the district to provide supplies necessary for reducing and/or preventing the spread of the virus, including, but not limited to cleaning supplies, PPE, technology to assist with remote learning, and delivery of meals and/or curriculum when necessary. - The addition of classrooms to Sebastian Elementary School was 95% complete at the end of FY20, and will provide the largest elementary school in the district with much needed space.
-Plans are being finalized to construct a new elementary school beginning in the FY21 school year which will house Grades PK-2.
-Once that building is complete, Sebastian will be designated as a school for grades 3-6; with the new elementary housing the primary grades.
-This will be the first new school in the district since the early 90's.
-The District and the Board are excited to provide students with a new, up to date school building to include state of the art technology and safety features.
-The District hopes to include an auditorium in the new school which will service all schools in the district, as well as serve the community as needed.
+The National School Lunch Program has been flexible in allowing Districts to follow Summer Food Program guidelines for providing meals to students during the school year. - The District began construction on a new elementary school during the 2020-2021 school year.
+The School is planned for Grades PK-2 and is located at the LBJ Elementary School Site (The LBJ Elementary School was demolished in order to make room for the new school).
+The New School is scheduled to open sometime during the 2022-2023 school year. - The District has been awarded additional funds to address issues related to the Covid-19 Pandemic and Learning Loss.
+Spending Plans have been developed with input from all stakeholders in order to spend the funds in the most effective, efficient way possible.

-BREATHITT COUNTY SCHOOL DISTRICT MANAGEMENT'S DISCUSSION AND ANALYSIS (MD&A) - CONTINUED YEAR ENDED June 30, 2020
+BREATHITT COUNTY SCHOOL DISTRICT MANAGEMENT'S DISCUSSION AND ANALYSIS (MD&A) - CONTINUED YEAR ENDED June 30.
+2021